Stay Informed

 This is a selective program; the Israel Institute does not guarantee placement to those who apply.

-Faculty members must teach at least one undergraduate, Israel-focused course in each semester/quarter of their placement.
-Courses may be in any discipline but, to be considered Israel-focused, at least sixty percent of the topics and readings must be about modern Israel.
-Courses must be listed at the undergraduate level, taught in person, be worth at least three credits, and last an entire semester or quarter (10-week minimum).
+Courses may be in any discipline, but to be considered Israel-focused at least sixty percent of the topics and readings must be about modern Israel.
+Courses must be listed at the undergraduate level, taught in person, be worth at least three credits, and last an entire semester (15 weeks) or quarter (10 weeks).
 Visiting Faculty grants do not support graduate, online, summer, or intensive courses.

-Each semester the Visiting Faculty member must also arrange to speak about Israel at two public or academic events (outside the classroom) and must have an on-campus office.
+The Visiting Faculty member must also arrange to speak about Israel at two or more public or academic events (outside the classroom) in each term for which they receive a grant.

 Grant recipients are not employees of the Israel Institute and must coordinate hiring with a university.
 Faculty should plan to cover their own expenses including, but not limited to, living expenses, taxes, health insurance, travel expenses, bench fees, etc.